maik205/MaiksLauncher/README.md

 - Working settings menu.
 - Working server status (Mojang & a handful of your favorite servers).
 - Good CPU usage (around 1-10%) most of the times.
+- Uses not that much ram (90MB at max).
 ### To-do

 - [ ] Squash some bugs & exceptions.